Johns Hopkins Health Alerts Topic Page:

 These movements are affected by the strength, flexibility, and alignment of many body parts.
 As a result, seemingly simple movements—how we habitually stand or sit, for instance—can adversely affect our backs, sometimes to the point of injury.

 How Johns Hopkins can help.
 If you or someone you care about suffers with persistent back pain, obtaining accurate information is an important part of the treatment plan.
 Johns Hopkins Medicine is ideally positioned to provide you with timely, authoritative information and advice on treating back pain.
-Johns Hopkins is ranked No. 1 overall by U.S. News and World Report's annual Rankings of American hospitals—and in the top tier for orthopedics and rehabilitative medicine.
+Johns Hopkins is ranked No. 1 overall by U.S. News and World Report's annual Rankings of American hospitals.

 - At Johns Hopkins Health Alerts, Lee H. Riley III, M.D. and other leading orthopedic surgeons review the most up-to-date information on back pain relief, including a review of the most effective pain-relieving drugs; an assessment of alternative therapies, including exercise and acupuncture; and explanations of the newest surgical treatments.